apfernandes/storyboard-less/README.md

-# storyboard-less
+# storyboard-less - iOS
-Creating an Xcode project without a storyboard
+Creating an Xcode project for iOS without a storyboard

 I never liked to use Xcode Interface Builder.
 It is a great tool for learning and I am sure a lot of developers find it an excellent tool to build their APPS.